-Of course, store lighting is horrible but she said she thought she found a match and then asked me if I wanted it.
-I was unsure but agreed because I’m such a pushover when I haven’t prepared myself to be social (please tell me I’m not alone in this, haha).
-Now I could’ve just put it back or returned it without trying it, but I ended up buying it.
+When she thought she found a match, she asked me if I wanted it.
+I was unsure on how it looked because of the lighting but agreed because I’m such a pushover when I’m not prepared to be social (please tell me I’m not alone in this, haha).
+I also was in the market to try a new foundation, so I thought why not?

 So that’s the backstory!
 Now what does this foundation promise to do?
 Apparently a lot, according to the paper you get inside the package.

 It’s supposed to be good for all skin types and hydrate the face.
-Apparently, it has vegetable complex that can protect you from environmental stresses and your skin will be more hydrated after using this for a week.
-It has medium to high coverage and will make your skin look super smooth and flawless.
-It’s also hypoallergenic, non-comedogenic, fragrance free, and paraben free.
+It has vegetable complex that protects you from environmental stresses and your skin will be hydrated after using this for a week.
+It has medium to high coverage and will make your skin look smooth and flawless.
+It’s also hypoallergenic, non-comedogenic, fragrance-free, and paraben-free.

-I gave this a try the next day and it seemed to have good coverage and it was easy to blend, but it felt tacky until I powdered my face.
-Then I took a photo with flash photography to see how it would look and oh my gosh, there was the worst white cast on my face!
+When I applied it, it seemed to have good coverage and was easy to blend, but it felt tacky until I powdered my face.
+Then I took a photo with flash to see how it looked and omg, there was the worst white cast on my face!

-It doesn’t specify that there’s any SPF/SPF-related ingredients in the product so I felt that that was really misleading and for me, it’s a big con because I feel like you should never worry about how you’ll look in photos.
-However, I went on with the rest of my makeup because I was just going to school.
+It doesn’t specify that there’s any SPF/SPF-related ingredients such as titanium dioxide in the product so I felt that that was misleading and for me, it’s a big con because I’ve had my share of looking too pale in flash photos so I like to avoid that as much as possible.

-Throughout the day, I knew I was going to get oily and sure enough, the oils came through pretty quickly.
-I had to blot my face a couple times, but eventually I gave up on it.
+I spent my day going to school and I just knew I was going to get oily.
+Sure enough, the oils came out pretty quickly.
+I blotted my face a couple times throughout the day, but eventually gave up.

 I only used it once, but I knew it wasn’t going to control my oily skin or work well for flash photos.
-It also wasn’t a shade match (too dark).
+It also wasn’t a shade match in normal lighting (too dark).

-The other thing I didn’t like about this brand is their return policy.
-Now I totally understand why some places won’t take items back if they’ve been used, but Sephora and Ulta allow returns, so why shouldn’t they?
+So my last issue with them was their return policy.
+I understand why some places don’t take items back if they’ve been used, but Sephora and Ulta allow returns, so why shouldn’t they?

 Overall, I did like the other products I tried (coming up in a haul!), but I don’t think I’ll come back.
 The only other products that held my interest were the lipsticks/lipliners but I felt like I had all the shades they were selling.

 I won’t say I hate this store just because of their return policy, but it doesn’t make me want to shop there.
-If you do decide to try out Kiko Milano, just be wary of their rules on returning items!
+If you do decide to try out Kiko Milano, just be wary that you can’t return items!
 And if you want to try out this foundation, it would probably be better for people with normal to dry skin.

 - Good coverage